omarkohl/rationality-freiburg.de/website/content/events/2025-10-24-black-forest-retreat/_index.md

 ## Preparation

 None.
-If you would like to run your own session, please get in touch with Omar.
+If you would like to run your own session, please get in touch with Omar via Signal or email to [omar@ratfr.de](mailto:omar@ratfr.de).

 ## What will we do?